Zack Mitchell

-Zachery "Zack" Mitchell (born 7 January 1993) is a Canadian professional ice hockey forward.
-He is currently an unrestricted free agent.
-He was last contract with HC Vityaz in the Kontinental Hockey League (KHL).
+Zachery "Zack" Mitchell (born 7 January 1993) is a Canadian professional ice hockey forward who is currently a free agent.
 He has previously played in the National Hockey League (NHL) with the Minnesota Wild.

 Playing career

-Mitchell played major junior hockey in his native Ontario, with the Guelph Storm of the Ontario Hockey League.
-Undrafted, Mitchel scored 83 points in 67 games in the 2013–14 season with the Storm.
+Mitchell played major junior hockey in his native Ontario with the Guelph Storm of the Ontario Hockey League.
+Undrafted, Mitchell scored 83 points in 67 games in the 2013–14 season with the Storm.
 He completed his junior career with the Storm as the franchise leader in games played with 322 before he was signed by the Minnesota Wild to a three-year entry-level contract on 4 March 2014.

-After attending his first training camp with the Wild, Mitchell was assigned to begin the 2014–15 season and his professional career with affiliate, the Iowa Wild of the AHL on 27 September 2014.
+After attending his first training camp with the Wild, Mitchell was assigned to begin the 2014–15 season and his professional career with their affiliate, the Iowa Wild of the AHL, on 27 September 2014.
 In his rookie season with Iowa, Mitchell was the only player to appear in every regular season game, contributing with 17 goals and 35 points in 76 contests.

 In the final year of his rookie contract, Mitchell received his first recall to the Wild in the 2016–17 season, on 9 November 2016.
 He made his debut the following night, in a victory over the Pittsburgh Penguins on 10 November 2016.
 He went on to appear in 11 games for Minnesota over the course of the season.

 In the 2017–18 season, on 26 October 2017, Mitchell recorded his first NHL goal in an eventual 6-4 win against the New York Islanders, along with fellow rookie Luke Kunin.
 Mitchell was reassigned to Iowa later but Kunin stayed up.
 Mitchell was recalled from Iowa on 21 November 2017, while Joel Eriksson Ek and Luke Kunin were sent down.
 On 1 January 2018, Mitchell was placed on waivers by the Wild, and was then assigned to their AHL affiliate, the Iowa Wild, on 2 January.
 Mitchell finished the season playing in a career best 23 games with Minnesota, contributing with 3 goals and 5 points.